 Results and Outcome Studies

-The results of microdiscectomy surgery in the treatment of a painful, herniated disc are generally excellent but can vary according to the degree and duration of compression of the spinal nerves which can lead to a permanent nerve damage.
-However, most patients are noted to have a rapid improvement of their pain and return to normal function
+The results of microdiscectomy surgery in the treatment of a painful, herniated disc are generally excellent.
+Most patients are noted to have a rapid improvement of their pain and return to normal function